Organiser's Description

 - This is an event organised by cyclists for cyclists.

-- Start pack emailed to entrants prior to the event
+- Start pack including GPX files and risk assessments emailed to entrants prior to the event.

-- Headquarters and start at the Volunteer Park, Buccleuch Road, Hawick.
+- Headquarters and start at the Wee Haugh, Teviot Crescent, Hawick TD9 9RE.

 Event Details